Restaurant Meals Program (RMP)

 Pilot Program and Roll Out

 Implementation of RMP in New York State will begin with a pilot phase.
-The rollout of the pilot will begin in the city of Rochester (Monroe County), with restaurants experienced in working with government agencies and located in communities with the highest number of RMP eligible customers.
+The rollout of the pilot began in the city of Rochester (Monroe County), with restaurants experienced in working with government agencies and located in communities with the highest number of RMP eligible customers.
 After a successful launch, the RMP pilot project will expand to restaurants throughout Monroe County.
-Next, a pilot project will begin in Brooklyn, following the same process as in Monroe County.
+Next, a pilot project has begun in Brooklyn (New York City), following the same process as in Monroe County.
 Following the completion of the pilot phase, a plan will be developed to onboard restaurants statewide.

 Restaurants interested in participating in RMP must: